stevenselcuk/react-native-ask-for-review/README.md

 ##  Ask for ⭐️⭐️⭐️⭐️⭐️ nicely!

-This React Native package basically triggers a system-provided rating prompt with following Apple's practices.
+This React Native package basically triggers a system-provided rating & review prompt with following Apple's practices.

 For more information: